 UNDER NO CIRCUMSTANCES SHALL X-CEL OR ANY OWNERS, EMPLOYEES, VOLUNTEERS AND INDEPENDENT CONTRACTORS ASSCOCIATED WITH X-CEL (an “X-CEL PARTY”) BE LIABLE FOR ANY INDIRECT, PUNITIVE, INCIDENTAL, SPECIAL OR CONSEQUENTIAL DAMAGES OF ANY KIND THAT ARISE OUT OF OR ARE RELATED TO THE ONLINE SERVICE OR THESE TERMS OF USE, INCLUDING PHYSICAL INJURY OR HARM, INCLUDING BUT NOT LIMITED TO, DEATH, AND/OR PROPERTY OR OTHER DAMAGES THAT RESULT FROM THE USE OF, OR INABILITY TO USE, THE ONLINE SERVICES OR FROM INFORMATION MADE AVAILABLE THROUGH THE ONLINE SERVICES OR ANY VIRUS THAT MAY BE TRANSMITTED IN CONNECTION THEREWITH.
 THE FOREGOING LIMITATION APPLIES WHETHER THE ALLEGED LIABILITY IS BASED ON CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY OR ANY OTHER BASIS, EVEN IF WE HAVE BEEN ADVISED IN ADVANCE OF THE POSSIBILITY OF SUCH DAMAGE.
 YOUR SOLE AND EXCLUSIVE REMEDY IS TO DISCONTINUE USE OF THE ONLINE SERVICES.
 ALL LIMITATIONS OF LIABILITY OF ANY KIND IN THESE TERMS OF USE (INCLUDING IN THIS SECTION AND ELSEWHERE IN THESE TERMS OF USE) ARE MADE ON BEHALF OF BOTH X-CEL AND THE OWNERS, EMPLOYEES, VOLUNTEERS AND INDEPENDENT CONTRACTORS ASSCOCIATED WITH AN X-CEL PARTY.

 YOU EXPRESSLY AGREE THAT THE FOREGOING LIMITATION OF LIABILITY PROVISIONS ARE INTENDED TO BE AS BROAD AND INCLUSIVE AS IS PERMITTED BY LAW AND THAT IF ANY PORTION THEREOF IS HELD INVALID, YOU AGREE THAT THE BALANCE SHALL, NOTWITHSTANDING, CONTINUE IN FULL FORCE AND EFFECT.

+You agree you have read the TERMS OF USE including but not limited to the ASSUMPTION OF RISK , RELEASE OF LIABILITY AND LIMITATION OF LIABILITY PROVISIONS understand that you have given up substantial rights by signing it and have signed these Terms of Use freely and without any inducement of assurance of any nature and intend it to be a complete and unconditional release of all liability to the greatest extent allowed by law and agree that if any portion of this agreement is held to be invalid the balance, notwithstanding, shall continue in full force and effect.

+If the participant of the Online Service Activities is a minor then you as the minor’s parent and/or legal guardian understand the nature of the above referenced Activities and the minor’s experience and capabilities and believe the minor to be qualified to participate in such Online Service and Activities.
+You agree you hereby release, discharge, covenant not to sue and AGREE TO INDEMNIFY AND SAVE AND HOLD HARMLESS each of the Releasees from all liability, claims, demands, losses or damages on the minor’s Account caused or alleged to have been caused in whole or in part by the negligence of the Releasees or otherwise, including negligent rescue operations, and further agree that if, despite this release, you, the minor, or anyone on the minor’s behalf makes a claim against any of the above Releasees, you WILL INDEMNIFY, SAVE AND HOLD HARMLESS each of the Releasees from any litigation expenses, attorney fees, loss liability, damage, or cost any Releasee may incur as the result of any such claim.

+(Online signature process)